 Tucker NR, Dolmatova EV, Lin H, Cooper RR, Ye J, et al. Diminished PRRX1 Expression Is Associated With Increased Risk of Atrial Fibrillation and Shortening of the Cardiac Action Potential.
 Circ Cardiovasc Genet.
 2017 Oct;10(5). pii: e001902.

 Jiangchuan Ye, M.D., Ph.D.

-Jiangchuan Ye is a research scientist working under the direction of Brian Daniels and Patrick Ellinor in the Cardiovascular Disease Initiative (CVDi), part of the Broad–Bayer Collaboration in Cardiovascular Disease at the Broad Institute of MIT and Harvard.
+Jiangchuan Ye is a research scientist working under the direction of Patrick Ellinor in the Cardiovascular Disease Initiative (CVDi), part of the Broad–Bayer Collaboration in Cardiovascular Disease at the Broad Institute of MIT and Harvard.
 Within the program, Ye’s research investigates molecular and cellular mechanisms underlying the genetic underpinnings of atrial fibrillation.
 Another research focus is establishing high-throughput phenotypic screens using pluripotent stem cells and genome editing techniques to explore potential drug targets.